VallariAg/Blog/content/blog/scopeInJS/index.md

 }
 foo(3);
 ```
-If Engine asks for value of `b` and `c` in line 3, Scope can't find a variable `b` in it's currect scope collection of function `foo` so it looks for it in it's parent scope (here that's global scope!) and keeps checking at nested scopes till it finds `b` or reaches the top level scope, the global scope.
+If Engine asks for value of `b` and `c` in line 3, Scope can't find a variable `b` in it's currect scope collection of function `foo` so it looks for it in it's enclosing scope (that's global scope, here!) and keeps checking at nested scopes till it finds `b` or reaches the top level scope, the global scope.

-###### Shadowing
+#### Shadowing

 *Scope lookups stops once it finds the first match*.
 So, if there was a variable `a` outside `foo()`, lookup will always return the first match, i.e. `a` defined inside `foo()`.
 Same identifier defined in multiple layer scope is called **shadowing**.
 So, inner identifier `a` shodows outter identifer `a`.
 ```js